 Aloha Day Club Volunteers

-Empty Nesters, early retirees, college students and anyone with a heart for seniors.
+Empty Nesters, early retirees, high school or college students and anyone with a heart for seniors.
 We are looking for enthusiastic and energetic men and women who enjoy engaging in conversation and who want to make a difference in the lives of others.
 If you have four hours once a week or more and would like to catch the Aloha Spirit, please come and join in the fun.
 Mondays, Tuesdays, Wednesdays between 10:00 AM – 2:00 PM

 Musicians, artists, or anyone with a special hobby or talent to share.

 Enjoy cooking?
 Don’t have the time to volunteer, but want to share your culinary talents?
 Or, do you just want to find a way to help outside of program hours?
 Aloha to Aging, Inc. has the solution.
 Daily volunteers provide our snack and lunch.
 Team up with friends, neighbors or families to either prepare or pick up lunch or snack for our program.

 Whether you have 4 hours a month or 2 hours a week, would prefer a one time project, or have multiple talents you’d like to share, we’d like to hear from you.
 Please email us at email@example.com or call us 770-722-7241.

 Team Educator Volunteers: Looking for fun, spirited individuals to assist with educational programs.